Palisades Village: Village green

 The Village Green is a small privately owned park located at 15280 Sunset Boulevard, between Swarthmore and Antioch Avenues in the center of Palisades Village.
 It has benches, a fountain, and a lawn, and is supported solely by donations and maintained by volunteers.
 The park is lined with trees and has 77 different tree and plant species to help alleviate concerns about light and noise pollution.
 It also hosts community events.
 In 2019, the Allied Artists of the Santa Monica Mountains and Seashore hosted a landscape art sale and exhibition featuring local artists at the green.

 The Village Green is on the site of the original public park founded in 1923, which in 1945 was leased to Standard Oil for use as a gas station.
 Some local residents campaigned for years for the restoration of the park.
 The Pacific Palisades Chamber of Commerce contacted Standard Oil in 1968 and began to negotiate closure of the filling station and restoration of the park upon the expiration of the lease for the property in June 1972.
 The 15-member Pacific Palisades Community Council established a 5-person subgroup called "The Village Green Committee" to work on restoration of the park.
 The committee signed a lease giving them the option to buy the lot if sufficient funds could be raised.
 The fundraising drive began on October 1, 1972, and in less than three months raised almost $70,000.

 Of the funds raised, $46,000 was used towards the purchase of the village green and the rest paid for hiring an architect to design the park.
 The basic idea of the Green was that it should be a place to be enjoyed from within and admired from a distance.
 This meant walkways, benches, trees and flowers, as well as grass.
 There was to be a flag pole, water feature, and a drinking fountain; however, the project ran over budget and the fountain was not installed until 1990.

 The Village Green Committee was formally certified as a California non-profit corporation in 1973.
 The Palisades Village Green was formally dedicated and opened to the public on August 17, 1973.
 The Village Green Committee had originally planned to hand over ownership of the Village Green to the City of Los Angeles when it was finished due to the legal responsibility and cost of maintenance involved.
 However the committee eventually decided to retain their ownership of the property.
 The park remains owned by the Village Green Committee and managed by a volunteer Board of Directors made up of members of the community.
 The Palisades Village was developed around the Village Green and it is now surrounded by storefronts that are a part of the shopping district.

-Shops

-As of February 2021, the following shops had a location in the Palisades Village: